Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Lung Model.md

 **Working model of the lungs with diaphragm and rib cage.** - Use our interactive model to find out how we breathe.

-Last initially checked on 2025-11-29 by Charlotte Greensmith (cg865@cam.ac.uk) and double-checked on 2025-02-08 by Jessica Trevelyan (jet81@cam.ac.uk)
+Last initially checked on 2025-11-29 by Charlotte Greensmith (cg865@cam.ac.uk) and double-checked on 2025-12-15 by Mafalda Merladet Moreno (mm2758@cam.ac.uk).
 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->